Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows that income in Birmingham Gardens is below the national average.
-The median income was $53,637 while the average income stood at $63,925.
-This contrasts with Rest of NSW's figures where the median income was $52,390 and the average income was $65,215.
-Based on Wage Price Index growth of 8.86% since financial year ending June 30, 2023, current estimates would be approximately $58,389 (median) and $69,589 (average) as of September 2025.
-From the Census conducted on August 10, 2021, household, family and personal incomes all rank modestly in Birmingham Gardens, between the 22nd and 33rd percentiles.
-Income brackets indicate that the $1,500 - $2,999 bracket dominates with 36.7% of residents (1,164 people), consistent with broader trends across the region showing 29.9% in the same category.
-Housing affordability pressures are severe, with only 79.2% of income remaining after housing costs, ranking at the 27th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Birmingham Gardens is below the national average.
+The median assessed income is $53,637 and the average income stands at $63,925.
+In comparison, Regional NSW has a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Birmingham Gardens would be approximately $58,389 (median) and $69,589 (average) as of September 2025.
+The 2021 Census ranks household, family, and personal incomes in Birmingham Gardens modestly, between the 22nd and 33rd percentiles.
+Income brackets indicate that the $1,500 - 2,999 bracket dominates with 36.7% of residents (1,164 people), consistent with broader trends across the region showing 29.9% in the same category.
+Housing affordability pressures are severe in Birmingham Gardens, with only 79.2% of income remaining, ranking at the 27th percentile.

 Frequently Asked Questions - Income